LLM Agents for Automated Dependency Upgrades: Methodology

 \subsubsection{Process Workflow}

-The upgrade process begins when the user initiates it.
-The target version can be specified by the user or automatically retrieved from the artifactory to update to the latest available version.
-The control agent accesses the code base and generates a structure for every pom and yml file in the project, as these files are not included in the summary base (which only summarizes code files).
-Additionally, the agent consults a migration guide for the target version, which provides general instructions for the upgrade.
-If a migration guide is unavailable, the control agent will rely on its internal knowledge to perform the upgrade.
-The migration guide may contain organization-specific changes necessary for the upgrade that are not publicly available, and which the LLM-based agent would not be aware of.
+The upgrade process starts with user initiation, specifying a target version or retrieving it automatically from artifactory.
+The control agent accesses the codebase and generates a structure for every pom and yml file in the project, as these files are not included in the summary base.
+The Control Agent also consults migration guides if available.
+It generates upgrade instructions, identifying files and changes needed.
+The Code Agent applies these changes, updating dependencies and configurations.
+The project is then compiled and tests ran; if errors occur, logs are sent back to the Control Agent for further resolution, following an Automated Program Repair (APR) loop.

-Using the available information, the control agent is tasked with producing initial upgrade instructions, deciding which files need modification and specifying the changes to be applied.
-The code agent then takes these instructions and implements the changes, which typically involve updating dependencies and altering configurations.
-After implementing the changes from the initial upgrade instructions, the project is compiled.
-If the compilation is successful, unit tests are executed.
-If all tests pass, the upgrade process is deemed successful.
-However, if the compilation fails or any unit tests fail, the error log is sent to the control agent for resolution.
-This process resembles Automated Program Repair (APR), where agents are tasked with editing the codebase to fix issues.
 The cycle of applying changes, compiling the code, running tests, and reviewing the output log continues until the build and test run is successful.
 The code agent indicates its inability to resolve the issue or if the same error occurs more than $n$ times (with $n=3$), the run stops.
 These conditions are implemented to prevent an infinite loop that could exhaust resources.
-This framework also supports collaboration, allowing AI agents to hand over the process to a human developer with a summary of the steps taken.
-If the developer resolves the issue and determines the process is incomplete, they can re-initiate it and return control to the AI agent to continue.
+The framework supports collaboration, allowing handover to human developers with a summary of actions taken (stored while the process was running), and resumption by AI agents if needed.